Broadband has long since ceased to be a luxury, and entered the realms of an essential utility.

 On the other hand, a holiday cottage might be seen as the ideal place for streaming a box set in the evenings, while the kids wage war with each other on Minecraft.

 Determining how this accommodation will be used – and by how many people – will help you to choose broadband for a second home.

 - A cheap broadband deal, at the lowest speed and monthly price ISPs can offer.
 Many rural second homes only receive ADSL speeds anyway.

 - A rolling 30-day or no-contract broadband deal.
 If you’re only visiting a property a few times a year, this might work out cheaper than a year-round deal, even if cancellation costs are incurred.

 - A mobile broadband deal.
 Mobile networks offer USB plug-in dongles and local MiFi routers.
 Data lasts indefinitely if it’s unused, and more can be added to your account as needed.

 These options all assume you won’t require lightning-fast connectivity in your second home, or a large volume of available data at any given time.

 If you’re likely to have different devices attempting to stream HD content simultaneously, an annual FTTP contract may be necessary – even if it lies dormant for months on end.

-Second homes are unlikely to benefit from the provision of TV packages or a landline, making bundles and quad-play deals an inefficient option.
+Second homes are unlikely to benefit from the provision of TV-and-broadband bundles or a landline, making triple- and quad-play deals an inefficient option.